onqtam/headjack/src/introduction/numbers.md

 <!-- Ethereum
 - transactions per block: ~180
 - single transaction size: 300-700 bytes -->

-The 2 protocols are not a natural fit for comparison as they have completely different goals - this is here just to help put things into perspective.

 If just 10% of users have keypairs and change them or use them for something only once per year, then